nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `list_booking`

 #### 3.5.5.
-Finding a booking : `find_booking`
+Finding a booking : `find_booking` (Edit this Vanessa!)

 Shows information about the booking corresponding to the given booking ID.
+Partial matching is not accepted to reduce the number of unrelated search results for greater convenience in searching.

 Format: `find_booking bid/BOOKING_ID`